 One person I feel especially sorry for is a man named John Mark Byers.
 His son was one of the three victims.
 When you see Byers in the Paradise Lost documentaries, he comes across as a bizarre, violent, wild-eyed, Bible-quoting backwoods fanatic, who vows to take revenge on the West Memphis 3 for killing his son.
 The first movie even plants the idea that Byers himself was responsible for the murders.
 (I for one was definitely in the “that’s the guy who really did it” camp when I first saw it.)

 But there’s a scene in Paradise Lost 2 that really made me think twice about him.
 By the time that movie was made, the “Free the 3” movement was raging in full force, and at one point Byers was caught on film arguing with some of its figureheads.
 During this argument, the “Free the 3” people subtly suggest that he is hiding something.
-(One of the victims had bite marks on his body.
+One of the victims had bite marks on his body.
 Byers had his teeth removed shortly after the details of the case were made known.
-Coincidence???)
+(Coincidence???)
 In response, Byers says he knows the name of the oral surgeon who removed his teeth and will gladly sign a release of his medical records and x-rays.
 He also reminds them that there is nothing he has been asked to provide for the investigators – blood samples, polygraph, etc. – that he has not willingly provided.
 While listening to him in this scene, it dawned on me: here’s a man who is not easy to like and who doesn’t know how to put on a good public face, but who is doing everything in his power to prove that he is innocent.
-Watch closely and you’ll see what I mean.

 That’s the real frustration of this case in a nutshell: you have two groups of innocent people, each wholeheartedly believing that the other is guilty, unable to come to any real answers about anything.